Charlton, Northamptonshire

-Charlton is a village in the parish of Newbottle, Northamptonshire, England in between Brackley and Kings Sutton, lying close to a small tributary of the River Cherwell.
-At the 2011 census the population was included in the civil parish of Newbottle, with a total population of around 540.
+Charlton is a village in the parish of Newbottle, Northamptonshire, England.
+Situated between Brackley and Kings Sutton, lying close to a small tributary of the River Cherwell.
+At the 2011 census, the population was included in the civil parish of Newbottle, with a total population of around 540.

 Other nearby villages include Croughton, Aynho and Hinton-in-the-Hedges.
 The remains of an Iron Age fort, Rainsborough Camp, lie just to the south of the village.

+The Lay Subsidy rolls of 1301 list 25 taxpayers in Charlton, with a notably more even spread of wealth between them than in Newbottle.
+The individuals listed include a blacksmith, Pado le fondur ("Pado the smith", an occupational epithet).

 The lawyer and politician F.E.
 Smith, 1st Earl of Birkenhead lived on Main Street in the village, in a house called The Cottage.
 He took as his second peerage title Viscount Furneaux of Charlton, and his ashes are buried in the village cemetery.

+The Iron Age hill fort, Rainsborough Camp, lies around 1/2 mi south of the village.